ANRGUSC/iris-riot/examples/discoverable_mote/README.md

 ## Starting Up the Discoverable Mote

 Flash the discoverable mote onto an openmote.
-If a server instance is on and the mote fails to connect, try unplugging and replugging the mote, and if that fails, restart the server and the border router.
+If a server instance is on and the mote fails to connect, try restarting the mote, and if that fails, restart the server and the border router.

+The mote's global IPv6 address should be listed in the devices list in the python server.
+If it is not then the IPv6 address must be placed there to connect.

 ---below is the readme preserved from the gnrc_networking example---